 - Kosher salt

-First, grab your parsley, cilantro, onion (you can use either red or white), garlic, red wine vinegar, grainy dijon mustard, Worcestershire sauce, brown sugar, olive oil, and ground cumin.
-These are the ingredients that will be creating your marinade.
-Once you’ve gathered what you need, add all marinade ingredients to a small food processor or blender and process until pretty smooth.
-The small food processor I like using is from Cuisinart.
+Once you’ve gathered everything, add all the marinade ingredients to a small food processor or blender and process until pretty smooth.
+I really love my small food processor from Cuisinart.
 If you don’t have a food processor, don’t worry.
 You can also make this marinade in a blender.

-Remove meat from the fridge about an hour before grilling to bring it close to room temp.
+- Take the meat out of the fridge.
+Remove meat from the fridge about 30 minutes before grilling (or while you’re preheating your grill) to bring it closer to room temperature.
 This really helps it to be more tender after cooking.
-If we’re only marinating for 2 hours, I never bother to refrigerate.
-But I’m not the food safety police!

-As you can see from this photo, I love my grilled marinated flank steak in my salads and bowls!
-But it’s also perfect in a sandwich with a crispy bun or in a fresh veggie-packed wrap.
+I also love my marinated flank steak in salads and bowls!
+It’s also perfect in a sandwich with a crispy bun or a fresh veggie-packed wrap.
 You could also enjoy it with a few yummy sides to make a full dinner.
-Here are a few sides that would be perfect with the best marinated steak:
+Here are a few sides that would be perfect with this steak:

 - Smashed Potatoes With Creamy Chimichurri